lucyschrader/measure_wiki/README.md

 When you want to get contributions to other language Wikipedias, make sure you add the url slugs for them in this file.
 For example, you need both `User:` and `Usario:` for it to work on English and Spanish Wikipedias.

+The 'main' page type for each site sits under `core_type`, which is the default type if others don't apply, and is also the page type for which traffic is checked.

 ### Report elements
 What elements the scripts checks for is set in `src/resources/site_details.yaml`.
 The ones that with `report_type: count` and `commons_count` are hooked up to specific parts of the script, but new `classification` elements can be added pretty easily.